Robotics / Algorithms and Systems for Robotics 2023/2024

 The course of Robotics and the course of Algorithms and Systems for Robotics are the same course, while waiting to adopt the final name “Algorithms and Systems for Robotics”.

 The webpage with information of the course Robotics 2022-23 is still available here.

 Wed 2023-10-18: The lesson is suspended due to the participation of the teacher to the Science Battle in Poitiers (France).
 The lesson will be recovered in a future date to be announced.

-The course on Robotics will be held by Prof. Tullio Facchinetti.
+The course is held by Prof. Tullio Facchinetti.

 I recommend to carefully read the information reported in this page.

-To request a meeting, and for any other issue, please send me an email.
+To request for a meeting, and for any other issue, please send me an email.

 Since I held/hold many different courses, I kindly ask to specify in the email the following information: name, course name, identification number, and - possibly - the year when the course was attended.

 There are two lessons per week.
 The schedule is as follows:

 - Friday, 09:00 - 11:00 (Room 8 - Polo Nuovo)